joe-allen/Larymer/README.md

 - Set Encryption Key (php artisan key:generate on CLI)

-Should be set up now.
-Visit your application's URL to verify
+Visit your application's URL to verify installation

 (BELOW IS HOW THE INITIAL SETUP WENT).